Healthy Homes Assessment St Leonards

 What We Do

-As building inspectors, we deal with all the components involved in specialist house Inspections.
-We’re there to make sure that you make the best decision when purchasing your next property.
+As building inspectors, we take on all elements of expert home examinations.
+We are here to make sure you make the best choice when it comes to purchasing your next property.

-We specialise in a range of services to make sure you are completely informed about the condition of any property you could be looking to purchase or sell along with other solutions.
+We are specialised in a range of services to make sure that you are completely updated on the condition of any property that you might be considering buying or selling and also other solutions.

-We don’t just cooperate with you, we also work with some important clients such as municipal councils and banks and insurance firms.
-They clearly like our peace of mind provided, by the data contained that we offer in our reports of building inspections.
+We do not just collaborate with you, but we also work with large clients including municipal councils and banks and insurance firms.
+Evidently , they like their peace of mind provided, because of the information contained included in our reports on building inspections.

-With our systemised method of conducting your house inspection and the latest in technology for software with digital photos embedded into your report, you are able to actually see any issues that may be identified.
-With our comprehensive reporting it is not surprising that we receive so many referrals from clients our service to family and friends.
+Our systematic approach to your property inspection as well as the latest technology in software that incorporates digital images into the document, you can actually see any issues that may be identified.
+Thanks to our detailed report, it is no wonder we receive so many referrals from clients our service to family members and friends.

 Have Peace of Mind - Get in Touch